Rosenkrands/rosenkrands.github.io/README.md

 # generator.ps1
 In a nutshell the script looks for sub paths of the path .\files\blackboard.
-For each sub path (which correspond to a semester) the scripts writes a heading to the html document, then the scripts looks for sub paths within each semester folder (which correspond to a course) and then for each image in this, path inserts this picture to the html document.
+For each sub path (which correspond to a semester) the scripts writes a heading to the html document, then the scripts looks for sub paths within each semester folder (which correspond to a course) and then for each image in this path, inserts this picture to the html document.